Modeling Concurrency Control as a Learnable Function: Introduction

-Our goal is to design a learned CC algorithm that can achieve high performance across different workloads, and is efficient to optimize.
+Our goal is to design a learned CC algorithm that can achieve high performance across diverse workloads, and is efficient to optimize.
 More specifically, the algorithm can extract a high degree of concurrency from different workloads, while incurring small overhead.
-In addition, by quickly optimizing when the workload changes, it can perform well under dynamic workloads.
-Designing such a novel CC algorithm is challenging for three reasons.
+The short optimization time allows it to perform well under dynamic workloads.
+There are three challenges in designing this algorithm.
 First, a large number of CC algorithms proposed in the literature are optimized for specific workloads.
 Thus, for our algorithm to perform well across different workloads, it must incorporate design choices from as many existing CC algorithms as possible.
-Second, to achieve high performance, the algorithm's overhead must be much smaller than the transaction execution time.
+Second, to achieve high performance, the algorithm's overhead must be smaller than the transaction execution time.
 This is non-trivial because, in modern in-memory databases, transactions can be executed in microseconds (or even in nanoseconds).
 Third, learning the optimal action for each transaction operation is challenging because most of the learned parameters (such as the wait parameters in {\polyjuice}) are non-continuous.
-This lack of locality, as demonstrated in previous works~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice}, renders machine learning techniques like Policy Gradient ineffective.
-As a result, costly optimization strategies, such as evolutionary algorithms and random search, are used.
+This lack of locality renders machine learning techniques such as Policy Gradient~\cite{DBLP:conf/nips/SuttonMSM99} ineffective, thus algorithms like Polyjuice resort to costly optimization strategies such as evolutionary algorithms and random search.